 Speed-To-Market Field: enter code "98" for "Speed-To-Market" filings;

 Terrorism Exclusion Field: enter code "46-01" for filings which includes forms, rates or rules for the Terrorism Exclusion;

 Mold (Fungi, Bacteria, Virus) Exclusion Field: enter code "46-02" for filings which includes forms, rates or rules for the Mold Exclusion;

 Rate/Rule Schedule Tab: the “Add Rate Data” button must be changed to “yes” for all rating rules and rate filings in order for the appropriate fields to be completed.
 Please enter “Yes” for filings with the rate data fields completed and “No” for all other filings.

 7. Free Trade Zone Class 3 Risks

-For the SERFF submission information is to be provided on the general information tab and the form tab.
+For the SERFF submission, information is to be provided on the General Information tab and the Form Schedule tab.